James E. Davis (New York politician)

-James E. Davis (April 3, 1962 – July 23, 2003) was a New York City policeman, corrections officer and council member.
-He was murdered in New York City Hall by a disgruntled aspiring opponent.
+James E. Davis (April 3, 1962 – July 23, 2003) was an American politician who served on the New York City Council from 2002 until his assassination.

 Early life

 Davis was born and raised in Brooklyn, the son of a corrections officer and a registered nurse.
 He was raised with his brother Geoffrey A. Davis.
 He spent his early childhood in Bedford-Stuyvesant before his family moved to Crown Heights.

 He earned a bachelor's degree at Pace University in social science and youth agency administration.
 He became a corrections officer at Rikers Island after being beaten by two white police officers, and then became a police officer himself in 1991.
 In 1990, Davis had started an organization called "Love Yourself Stop the Violence" dedicated to stopping violence in urban America.
 The NYPD soon assigned Davis to the New York City Police Academy as an instructor, and he became a frequent guest on local radio and television programs.